 - Address Hershey’s Chocolate World: 20 Times Square, 701 7th Ave, New York, NY 10036

 - Address Grand Slam New York: 1557 Broadway, New York, NY 10036

 OMEscape at Times Square

 Escape Rooms are all the rage these days and there is one at Times Square too!
 If you are looking for something challenging and fun, you may want to check out the OMEscape at Times Square.
-Test your skills as you try to escape the Penitentiary, The Labratory of Biohazard or Room X. Check out the website for tickets (limited capacity due to COVID)
+Test your skills as you try to escape the Penitentiary, The Laboratory of Biohazard, or Room X. Check out the website for tickets (limited capacity due to COVID)

 Things to do Near Times Square

-One of our favourite places to walk to from Times Square is to the Rockefeller Centre.
+One of our favorite places to walk to from Times Square is to the Rockefeller Centre.
 Home to NBC studios, there is always something exciting going on here.
 In the winter, the outdoor ice skating rink is abuzz with people especially during the holidays when the Rockefeller Christmas Tree is lit up overhead.
-There’s shopping and restaurants and a foodcourt in the concourse.
-It is here that the Tonight Show with Jimmy Fallon and our personal favourite Late Night with Seth Meyers are taped.
+There’s shopping and restaurants and a food court in the concourse.
+It is here that the Tonight Show with Jimmy Fallon and our personal favorite Late Night with Seth Meyers is taped.
 Plus, the Lego Store and FAO Schwartz are at the Rockefeller Center which the kids will love to visit.

 - Address: 30 Rockefeller Plaza, New York, NY 10112

 - Get your flexible ticket to The Top of the Rock at Rockefeller Center